Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 As our outlook indicated, we expected our second quarter results to be better than the first quarter.
 We were pleased with the results and the sequential improvement from the first quarter highlighted by revenue increase of $36.7 million, adjusted EBITDA increase of $25.9 million, margin improvement of 260 basis points, decline in salary, wages and benefits as a percentage of net revenue of 180 basis points from 54.3% to 52.5%, and adjusted EPS increased from $0.46 to $0.66.

 For the second quarter, we added 91 beds and we remain on pace to open approximately 800 new beds during 2017 in existing facilities and three de novo facilities scheduled to open in the second half of the year.
 In the third quarter alone, we anticipate opening more than 250 beds as well as adding beds to our existing facilities.
-We've also remained very focused at individual facility level in driving additional revenues, primarily through program enhancements and other growth investments.
+We've also remained very focused at the individual facility level in driving additional revenues, primarily through program enhancements and other growth investments.

-We are continuing to actively evaluate additional acquisitions primarily in the U.S. and we believe that we are well positioned to fund our acquisition strategy.
-Additionally, given our scale, operations expertise and independence, we believe we are an attractive behavioral health joint venture partner for acute care hospitals, as evidenced by our most recent joint venture agreement in Ohio and Pennsylvania.
+We are continuing to actively evaluate additional acquisitions, primarily in the U.S., and we believe that we are well positioned to fund our acquisition strategy.
+Additionally, given our scale, operations expertise and independence, we believe we are an attractive behavioral health joint venture partner for acute care hospitals, as evidenced by our most recent joint venture agreements in Ohio and Pennsylvania.
 We are very optimistic about all of our potential growth opportunities.
 We remain excited for the future and confident in our team and business model.

 Thanks for your time this morning and your interest in Acadia.
-Now, here's, David Duckworth to take you through the financials.
+Now, here's David Duckworth to take you through the financials.

 David M. Duckworth - Acadia Healthcare Co., Inc.